-Editor's note: To mark the 25th anniversary of the fall of the Berlin Wall, CNN will look at how Germany's economy has developed since the momentous event.
+Editor's note: To mark the 25th anniversary of the fall of the Berlin Wall, CNN's week-long special Made in Germany will look at how the country's economy has developed since the momentous event.

 (CNN) -- Seriously endowed, dirndl-straining blonde waitresses at risk of a major wardrobe malfunction ferry armloads of steins from table to table in a sloshy blur.

 Manly, thigh-slapping hunks in clingy lederhosen, pound down torrents of weizen beer.

 Teutonic endorphins are on parade.

 Look at any beer ad or wander into any beer garden and you'll realize that Bavarians absolutely revel in the traditional cliches about beer and go to great lengths to live up to them.